 Farmers and growers have fungicides they can legally use.
 Gardeners have none and are at more risk.

 Some gardeners advocate Bordeaux Mixture or a copper sulphate wash as a cure or preventative treatment for tomato and potato blight.
 True it can work but copper sulphate is highly toxic and can damage the soil and soil fauna as well as being dangerous to human health.
+Bordeaux Mixture is not permitted to be sold in the UK.

 Join the Facebook Groups Here